 I know, we prefer to explore independently too.
 It is a time of compromises I’m afraid.
 Booking a tour that includes transport may be a better and more affordable way around spiking rental car prices.
 Also, tour operators would really appreciate your support at this time.

-Car sharing is a great option if you are visiting an urban environment and won’t be using a car all day every day during your stay e.g. Say you’re visiting Seattle and you want to make a day trip to Mt Rainier.
+Car sharing is one of the best alternatives to car rental, especially in urban environments where you don’t need a car 24/7.
+For example, say you’re visiting Seattle and you want to make a day trip to Mt Rainier.
 Open the app, find a car closest to you and book it.
-You can even get GIG and Zipcar to/from the airport in some cities.
+You can even get Zipcar to/from the airport in some cities.
+Car sharing services usually have provisions for parking and include fuel costs, so they can be a more cost effective and time efficient way to get around.

 Flexicar (owned by Hertz) – Melbourne, Sydney, Brisbane, Adelaide, Perth